 Thus, the most important leaven and mechanism for the varying of degrees in humankind is the true fadhîlah arising from îmân, which is achieved through competition.”
 The Flashes ( 226 )

-Out of thousands of proofs of this matter, only the differences in the ways animal and man come into the world are clear proof and necessarily conclusive argument of that matter.
+Out of thousands of proofs of this matter, only the differences in the ways animals and man come into the world are clear proofs and necessarily conclusive arguments for this matter.

 The love of Allah

-In Short: Love of Allah necessitates and results in following the Sunnah as-Saniyyah.
-How fortunate the person whose share of following them is great!
-And woe on the person who does not appreciate the Sunnah as-Saniyyah and embarks on bid’ahs!...
+In Short: The love for Allah necessitates and results in following the Sunnah as-Saniyyah.
+How happy the person whose share of following the Sunnah as-Saniyyah is great!
+Alas for the person who does not appreciate the Sunnah as-Saniyyah and enters bid’ahs!...

-Furthermore, contained in tiny man's tiny heart may be an ‘ashq as great as the universe.
-Yes, the fact that writings equivalent to a library of thousands of books may be inscribed in the faculty of memory, which is a coffer of the heart's the size of a lentil, shows that the human heart may contain the universe and bear love that great.
+Also, in the tiny man's tiny heart an ‘ashq may indwell as great as the universe.
+Yes, writings as much as thousands of books equivalent to a library being written within the faculty of memory, which is a lentil size coffer of the heart, shows that man’s heart can contain the universe and bear love that much.

-Second Point: Love of Allah necessitates following the Sunnah of Muhammad Alayhissalâtu Wassalâm.
-For to love Allah is to do what pleases Him.
-And the things that please Him are manifested in most perfect form in the person of Muhammad (asm).
-There are two aspects of resembling the person of Ahmad's (asm) actions and deeds.
+Love for Allah necessitates following the Sunnah of Muhammad Alayhissalâtu Wassalâm.
+Because to love Allah is to do what pleases Him.
+As for the things that please Him, they manifest in the most perfect form in the person of Muhammad (asm).
+Resembling the person of Ahmad (asm) in behaviours and actions is through two aspects:

-The Second: Since the person of Ahmad (asm) is a most important means to innumerable Ilahî favours for man, he is surely worthy of boundless love for the sake of Janâb-i Haqq.
-If man is capable of resembling someone he loves, by fitrah he wants to do so.
-This definitely necessitates that those who love Habibullah try to resemble him by following his Sunnah as-Saniyyah.
+The Second: Since the person of Ahmad (asm) is a most important means to infinite favours that Allah bestows on man, he is surely worthy of infinite love on account of Janâb-i Haqq.
+If it is possible to resemble someone he loves, man, by fitrah, wants to resemble him.
+Thus, it is definitely necessary for those who love Habibullah to work to resemble him by following his Sunnah as-Saniyyah.

-Third Point: Janâb-i Haqq has boundless love, just as He has infinite compassion.
-As He makes Himself loved infinitely through all the fine qualities and adornment of the creatures in the universe, so He loves His artefacts and in particular conscious beings who respond with love to His causing himself to be loved.
-It may be clearly understood how important and exalted an aim it is to try to attract the love of a Being one manifestation of Whose rahmah are all the subtle wonders and good things and delights and ni’mahs of Jannah.
-Since it is stated clearly that His love is won only through following the Sunnah of Ahmad (asm), following the Sunnah of Ahmad (asm) should certainly be man's greatest aim and his most important duty.”
-The Flashes ( 83 - 91 )
+Third Point: Just as Janâb-i Haqq has infinite mercy, so does He has endless love.
+Just as He makes Himself loved infinitely through all the beauties and adornment of beings full of art in the whole universe, so too, He loves His works of art, in particular, conscious beings who response to His making Himself to be loved with love.
+It is evidently understood how important and exalted an aim it is to work to attract the look of love of the One, a single manifestation of Whose rahmah is all the subtleties and beauties and pleasures and ni’mahs of Jannah.
+Since by His definite words, His love is attained only through following the Sunnah of Ahmad (asm).
+Certainly, it is a definite fact that following the Sunnah of Ahmad (asm) is the greatest aim of man and the most important duty of mankind.

 اَللّٰهُمَّ بِحَقِّ اَسْرَارِ بِسْمِ اللّٰهِ الرَّحْمٰنِ الرَّحِيمِ صَلِّ وَ سَلِّمْ عَلَى مَنْ اَرْسَلْتَهُ رَحْمَةً لِلْعَالَمِينَ كَمَا يَلِيقُ بِرَحْمَتِكَ وَ بِحُرْمَتِهِ وَ عَلَى آلِهِ وَ اَصْحَابِهِ اَجْمَعِينَ